 A Voluntary Product Accessibility Template (VPAT) is a data collection tool for gathering ICT accessibility information for technology subject to Section 508 of the Rehabilitation Act of 1973.
 The information produced from the VPAT is known as the Accessibility Conformance Report (ACR).

 Section 508 is the United States federal government procurement statute, and applies to federal agencies when they develop, procure, maintain, or use electronic and information technology.
 Many states in the United States incorporate Section 508 standards into state agency purchasing requirements.
-The most current version of the VPAT is VPAT 2.3, which was released in December 2018.
+The most current version of the VPAT is VPAT 2.3 (External link), which was released in December 2018.

 Most large technology suppliers are familiar with the Section 508 purchasing system and typically have information about the accessibility of their product in a format thatcan be incorporated into a VPAT or ACR.